What Does it Take to Be a Transportation Inspector?

 - Locomotive Inspector

-In 2016, there was an estimated number of 28,200 jobs in the United States for Transportation Inspector.
+There were about 28,200 jobs for Transportation Inspector in 2016 (in the United States).
 New jobs are being produced at a rate of 5.7% which is above the national average.
 The Bureau of Labor Statistics predicts 1,600 new jobs for Transportation Inspector by 2026.
 There will be an estimated 2,900 positions for Transportation Inspector per year.

 The states with the most job growth for Transportation Inspector are Alabama, Rhode Island, and Utah.
 Watch out if you plan on working in Kansas, Minnesota, or Wyoming.
 These states have the worst job growth for this type of profession.

 What is the Average Salary of a Transportation Inspector

 The typical yearly salary for Transportation Inspectors is somewhere between $28,870 and $123,980.

 Transportation Inspectors who work in Maine, District of Columbia, or Alaska, make the highest salaries.